 Year 2: Final Major Project (50%) Coursework Portfolio

 Product Design / Architectural Modelling

-Depending on your choice of project, you will research and analyse a range of existing design solutions before designing and making products and prototypes such as lighting, jewellery, furniture and other items that address specific needs, using a wide range of materials including wood, metals and plastics.
+Depending on your choice of project, you will research and analyse a range of existing design solutions before designing and making products and prototypes such as lighting, jewellery, furniture and other items that address specific needs, using a wide range of materials.
 Architectural models, for examples, focus on the ‘built environment’, with potential projects relating to interior design, film/theatre set design, the redevelopment of a public space such as a skate park, town centre, or a building designed for a specific need.
-The emphasis is on researching specific client needs and suitable sites and spaces before designing and creating a high quality architectural model and other related promotional material.
+The emphasis is on researching specific client needs and suitable sites and spaces before designing and creating a high-quality product and other related promotional material.

 Textile students will research and analyse a range of textile products, experimenting with a variety of practical textile techniques and procedures before applying this to designing and making textile products and other related accessories.

 In each of the areas we have well-established links with local retailers such as John Lewis, Cambridge Industrial Design and other local companies.
 We regularly invite visiting designers and industry professionals to provide insight into professional practice.
 Educational visits to shows such as the New Designers Exhibition in London are also offered as part of the learning experience.